RyanEuesden/3D-Printed-KohlerScope/README.md

 # 3D-Printed-KohlerScope
-3D printed epi-illumination microscope adapted from the OpenFlexure microscopes.
+3D printed epi-illumination microscope adapted from the OpenFlexure microscope